By Eleni Demertzis

-Dave Hass of the DuPage County Health Department said there were 78 confirmed Shigella cases linked to the Subway restaurant as of today.
-Eleven of those cases were hospitalized, and ten were discharged.
+Dave Hass of the DuPage County Health Department said there are currently 116 confirmed shigella cases linked to the Subway restaurant as of today.
+Of those cases, 13 people were hospitalized and and 12 were discharged.

-Hass also said the source of the Shigella is unknown at this time and might not be pinpointed.
-The restaurant has been closed since March 4.
+Hass also said the source of the shigella is unknown at this time and might never be pinpointed.
+The restaurant, 1009 E. Roosevelt Road, has been closed since March 4.

 Shigella infections are spread from person to person, and also can be acquired from contaminated food.
 The disease can be prevented by frequent hand washing with soap and water.

 People who have developed these symptoms between Feb.
 24 to March 1 after eating at the Lombard Subway restaurant are advised to contact their physicians and the DuPage County Health Department at (630) 682-7400.
-More information on shigellosis is available at www.idph.state.il.us/public/hb/hbshigellosis.htm.
+Information on shigellosis is available at www.idph.state.il.us/public/hb/hbshigellosis.htm.